GraphFM: Graph Factorization Machines for Feature Interaction Modeling: Introduction

 \section{Introduction}

-\IEEEPARstart{P}{redictive} analytics is a fundamental task in machine learning (ML) and data mining (DM).
-Given features as input, the goal is to infer a function to predict the target, such as a real value for regression, categorical labels for classification, etc. It is especially critical for many web applications such as online advertising~\cite{juan2016field} and recommender systems \cite{he2017neural1,he2017neural2}.
-Distinct from continuous features which can be naturally found in images and audios, the features for web applications are mostly sparse and categorical.
-When performing predictive analytics on these features, it is important to account for the interactions between them.
-Let us consider a toy example of predicting users's preference for movies given features with five categorical variables: (1) \emph{Language = \{English, Chinese, Japanese, ... \}}, (2) \emph{Genre = \{action, fiction, ... \}}, (3) \emph{Director = \{Ang Lee, Christopher Nolan, ... \}}, (4) \emph{Stars = \{Bruce Lee, Leonardo DiCaprio, ... \}} and (5) \emph{Release Date = \{1991, 1992, ... \}}.
-It is important for models to capture the cross features (aka \emph{feature interactions}).
-For example, the 3-order cross feature (\emph{Genre = fiction, Director = Christopher Nolan, Starring = Leonardo DiCaprio}) or (\emph{Language = Chinese, Genre = action, Starring = Bruce Lee}) may infer higher user preferences.
+Predictive analytics is a fundamental task in machine learning (ML) and data mining (DM), which involves using input features to predict an output target, such as a real value for regression or categorical labels for classification.
+This is particularly important for web applications, such as online advertising and recommender systems \cite{he2017neural1,he2017neural2,zhang2022novel}.
+Distinct from continuous features which can be naturally found in images and audio, the features for web applications are mostly sparse and categorical.
+To accurately perform predictive analytics on these types of features, it is important to consider the interactions between them.
+As an example, consider a scenario in which we want to predict users' preferences for movies based on five categorical variables: (1) \emph{Language = \{English, Chinese, Japanese, ... \}}, (2) \emph{Genre = \{action, fiction, ... \}}, (3) \emph{Director = \{Ang Lee, Christopher Nolan, ... \}}, (4) \emph{Stars = \{Bruce Lee, Leonardo DiCaprio, ... \}} and (5) \emph{Release Date = \{1991, 1992, ... \}}.
+To capture the impact of these feature interactions, a model might consider a 3rd-order cross feature such as (\emph{Genre = fiction, Director = Christopher Nolan, Starring = Leonardo DiCaprio}) or (\emph{Language = Chinese, Genre = action, Starring = Bruce Lee}) as potentially indicating higher user preferences.

-Factorization machine (FM)~\cite{rendle2010factorization,rendle2012factorization} is an effective and popular approach to modeling such feature interactions.
-The key idea of FM is to learn a latent vector of each one-hot encoded feature, and then model their pairwise (second-order) interactions via inner product of the respective vectors.
-Owing to the simplicity and effectiveness, FM has been widely used in many work in recommender systems and CTR predictions \cite{juan2016field,cheng2016wide,zhang2016deep}.
-However, since FM considers all the feature interactions, it has two major drawbacks.
+FM~\cite{rendle2010factorization,rendle2012factorization} is a popular and effective method for modelling feature interactions, that involves learning a latent vector for each one-hot encoded feature and modelling the pairwise (second-order) interactions between them through the inner product of their respective vectors.
+FM has been widely used in the field of recommender systems and click-through rate predictions due to its simplicity and effectiveness.
+However, because FM considers all feature interactions, it has two main drawbacks.